 House of Crystal

 Needless to say, no visit to the Crystal City would be complete without a visit to Waterford Crystal.
-Despite the relocation of much of the production overseas during the so-called ‘great recession’, Waterford Crystal House of Crystal showcases exquisite pieces of the finest glass and they also offer guided factory tours that demonstrate each step in the art of crystal manufacture.
+Despite the relocation of much of the production overseas during the so-called ‘great recession’, Waterford Crystal House of Crystal showcases exquisite pieces of the finest glass.
+They also offer guided factory tours that demonstrate each step in the art of crystal manufacture.
 Tours start at 9:30 in the morning and run roughly every 40 minutes until 15:30.

 Access to the showroom is free of charge, but tours cost 12.15 euro for an adult, 11 euro for a senior, 10 euro for a student, 4 euro for a child from 5 to 18 and children under the age of 5 enter for free.
 Family tickets cost 30 euro for two adults and two children.

-Although not exactly the home of the hipster like, let’s say, parts of central Dublin, Waterford offers enough interesting options that coffee lovers certainly no longer need despair or dream of that upcoming trip to Italy…Waterford, like the country in general, has come a long way in a short time.
+Waterford is not exactly the home of the hipster like, let’s say, parts of central Dublin.
+Despite this, the city offers enough interesting options that coffee lovers certainly no longer need despair or dream of a trip to Italy…Waterford, like the country in general, has come a long way in a short time.

 Cash only!
 No cards accepted!